cmu-sei/juneberry/docs/getting_started.md

 ## container_start.sh

 For convenience, users can create a bash script containing the previous commands and name the file `container_start.sh`.
-When a script with that name is found inside the juneberry directory of the project-root, or inside a custom workspace (see below), it will be executed during the container's initialization.
+When a script with that name is found inside the juneberry directory of the lab-root, or inside a custom workspace (see below), it will be executed during the container's initialization.
 The `juneberry/docker` directory contains a sample `container_start.sh` script.